logaretm/vee-validate/docs/content/examples/multistep-form-wizard.md

 ## Higher Order Components

-This example uses the higher-order components only, and uses the `v-model` to assign initial values to the steps during `next/previous` cycle.
+This example uses the higher-order components only.

-<code-sandbox id="vee-validate-multi-step-form-52l9n" title="vee-validate multi-step form wizard"></code-sandbox>
+<live-example id="vee-validate-v4-hoc-multi-step-form"></live-example>

 ## Composition API

-This example uses the composition API for the form itself, and thus doesn't need to use `v-model` to persist the steps values.
+This example uses the composition API to construct a system of `<FormStep>` and `<FormWizard>` components to make building form steps easier.

-<code-sandbox id="smoosh-bush-184bd" title="vee-validate multi-step form wizard"></code-sandbox>
+<live-example id="vee-validate-v4-multi-step-form-composition"></live-example>